auraluvsu/college-project/README.md

 <h1 align="center"> College Website Project</h1>
     <p>College project to create a website frontend in HTML and CSS<br>
-       Backend in TypeScript (Node.js & Express.js) as a personal challenge Complete with:
+       Backend in TypeScript (Node.js & Express.js) as a personal challenge<br>
+       Complete with:
        <ul>
         <li>an ORM (Prisma)</li>